dikortis/LetsTalkETC/Episodes/Episode_14.md

-Alaska work is right with the commerce patch then as knowing proportional effect on the amount that you get back when you know you know
+Alaska work is right with the commerce patch then as knowing proportional effect on the amount that you get back when you know

 **Carlo Vicari:**
- yeah I was over
+ yes I was over
 that actually brings up another good point that I wanted to talk about from your white paper ah now I read some